luisico/gold-standard-images/README.md

 ### vmware-iso

 [VMware Workstation](http://www.vmware.com/products/workstation-for-linux.html) or [VMware Player](https://www.vmware.com/products/workstation-player.html)+VMware VIX are needed for builds that use the `vmware-iso` builder.
 Note that you might need to be registered at https://my.vmware.com to download the tools.
 VMware VIX can be downloaded from VMware Player's download site by clicking on the "Drivers & Tools" tab.
+Note that VMWare 6.5+ changed it support for SHA from SHA1 to SHA256.
+If you are on an older version of VMware, you'll need to change the SHA algorithm `templates/site.json` to produce valid OVA files.

 ## Upload/Import tools